lelutin/puppet-fail2ban/README.md

  * Debian 7 and 8
  * RHEL 6 and 7
  * CentOs 6 and 7
+ * DragonFly BSD 4.4
+ * FreeBSD 9 and 10

 Please note that a bug in puppet 3.x with regards to package dependencies will make it print warnings about missing dependencies.
 This issue was fixed in